Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Data sets

 \subsection{IllustrisTNG data}

 The IllustrisTNG project is a suite of state-of-the-art cosmological hydrodynamic simulations \citep{Springel2018, Naiman2018, Nelson2018, Pillepich2018, Marinacci2018}, which were executed with the moving-mesh code AREPO \citep{Springel2010}.
 With a comprehensive galaxy formation model built into AREPO, IllustrisTNG (hereafter TNG) is capable of realistically tracking the clustering evolution of dark matter and baryons in the universe.
 The TNG suite includes three simulation volumes: TNG100, TNG300 and TNG50.
-In this study, we focus on the TNG100 simulation whose box size is $75 \ \mpch$.
-We use cloud-in-cell (CIC) assignment scheme to assign all the mass points to a $1024^3$ uniform mesh, thereby obtaining mass density distribution at Cartesian grids.
-Fig.~\ref{fig:dens_2d_TNG} shows the two-dimensional projections of matter density fields, including dark matter, gas, stars and the corresponding DM-only run, at redshifts $z=0$.
-Similar to what \citet{Springel2018} did in measuring the cross-correlation functions between different matter, we here put the black holes and stars together, and then labeled as stars.
-In order to apply the 1D CWT, we further project the density fields of these two-dimensional slices onto the horizontal axis, by which we get the one-dimensional density distributions as shown in Fig.~\ref{fig:dens_1d_TNG}.
+In this study, we focus on the highest-resolution version of the TNG100 simulation, i.e. TNG100-1, whose box size is $L_\mathrm{b}=75 \ \mpch$, with a dark matter mass resolution of $7.5 \times 10^6 M_\odot$ and baryonic mass resolution of $1.4 \times 10^6 M_\odot$.
+In order to perform the wavelet analysis of density fields at redshift $z=0$, we use cloud-in-cell (CIC) assignment scheme to assign all the mass points to a $1024^3$ uniform mesh, thereby obtaining mass density distribution at Cartesian grids.